Digi-soura22/Full-substractor-using-Half-Substractor-RTL-design-in-Xilinx-vivado-using-verilog-code/Full substractor using half substractor.md

-Full Substractor RTL design using verilogHDl in xilinx vivado.....
+Full Subtractor RTL design using verilogHDl in xilinx vivado.....

-First i have written an verilog code for full substractor in xilinx vivado......
+First i have written an verilog code for full subtractor in xilinx vivado......

 ![Screenshot 2024-05-28 012458](https://github.com/Digi-soura22/VLSI_4_ME/assets/152212584/0f25ae69-ef88-4cbf-8961-ab058a3512a9)